ibm-cloud-docs/appid/identity-providers.md

     3. Paste the URL from {{site.data.keyword.appid_short}} into the **Authorized redirect URIs** field and click **Save**.
 4. Click **Save** to update your Google configuration in {{site.data.keyword.appid_short}}.
 5. For web apps, enter a redirect URL in the **Manage** tab.
 After the authorization process completes, a user is sent to this URL.
 The URL must follow an `http` or `https` scheme.
 For a higher level of security, use an `https` scheme.
-Privacy Policy for IBM Cloud App ID default settings for Facebook and Google